N-ckDotCom/Hue-Harmony/README.md

 ## Features

 - **Dynamic Color Changes:** 🌈 The extension adjusts the theme colors according to the content of the current tab.
-- **Custom URL Styles:** 🎨 Users can define custom styles for specific URLs by editing the JSON configuration file.
+- **Custom URL Styles:** 🎨 You can define custom styles for specific URLs by editing the JSON configuration file.
-- **Easy to Use:** 🚀 Seamless integration with Firefox, providing a hassle-free experience for users.